 Suggested Read: 10 Thailand Zoos That Let You Witness The Gorgeous Thai Wildlife

 The most essential tip for backpacking in Thailand is travelling with light luggage.
-You should buy a light backpack and keep only essential objects there, which include ear plugs, eye masks, hand sanitizers, essential medicines, sunscreen slippers, light clothes, shades, hats, a sarong, travel adaptor, torchlight and walking shoes.
+You should buy a light backpack and keep only essentials for backpacking in thailand , which include ear plugs, eye masks, hand sanitizers, essential medicines, sunscreen slippers, light clothes, shades, hats, a sarong, travel adaptor, torchlight and walking shoes.
 Thailand enjoys tropical climate round the year.
 Its hot and humid always.
 You will never require woolen clothes there.
 So, do not overload your bag with warm jackets, fancy clothes and matching footwear.
 Do not forget to carry the underwater camera, as you will get ample scope for underwater photography.

 When you are backpacking in Thailand, try to embrace public transport as much as possible.
 When exploring a particular city, Tuk Tuk is an excellent option whereas if you are travelling from one city to the other, the best choice is to travel by government run Thai bus service called Baw Khaw Saw.
 Such bus services are regular, reliable and almost every city has a BKS station.
 To avoid last moment rush, it is advisable that you book your tickets in advance.